yogurt-foundation/yogurt-css-documentation/docs/layouts/clear.md

 ## Clear

-Utilities for controlling the wrapping of content around an element.
+Utilities for manipulating the wrapping of content around an element.

 ### Usage